 - Age: The older the car, the cheaper it might be to insure compared to newer models.

-- Size: Bigger, heavier vehicles are capable of causing more damage on the road, leading to a higher insurance premium.
+- Size: Bigger, heavier vehicles are capable of causing more damage on the road, leading to a higher auto insurance premium.

-- Safety features: Better safety features in a vehicle minimize the risk of collision and theft and are often associated with lower insurance premiums.
+- Safety features: Better safety features installed in a vehicle minimize the risk of collision and theft and are often associated with lower insurance premiums.

 Frequently asked questions